-Garment Dyeing
+Garment Dyeing - The Process

-Our colors are created using garment dyeing — a process where each piece is dyed after it has been cut and sewn.
+Our colors are created using garment dyeing.
+A process where each piece is dyed after it has been cut and sewn.
 Unlike traditional methods, where fabric is dyed before production, this technique allows the color to develop directly on the finished garment, interacting naturally with seams, stitching, and texture.

 The garments are dyed in industrial dyeing machines through a carefully controlled process, allowing the color to develop gradually and evenly across the finished piece.